buggyrace/buggy-race-about/docs/running/api.md

 | `key`          | String for this user (set by staff, lasts until staff changes it) |
 | `secret`       | String for this user (set by user, times out, and potentially only used once) |

-These "Server" [config settings](../customising/server) control how the API criteria behave:
+These [config settings](../customising/server) in the "Server" group control how the API criteria behave:

 | Config setting               | Effect                                                         |
 |------------------------------|----------------------------------------------------------------|